imaksimova/webdevelop.pro/content/services/distributed-network-and-blockchain-development.md

   - label: exporing possibilities
     img: /images/services/srv-single-35.svg
     title: Education and Use Case Development
+    captions:
+      - text: Explore And Research
-    caption: [Explore And Research, Goals And Limitations]
+      - text: Goals And Limitations
     text: >
       At first, we will explore your business goals, requirements and existing limitations.
       We will make sure to turn possibilities into real concepts and give you correct